 In this chapter we treat the city of Longarone, immersed in the valleys of the province of Belluno and in the Dolomites, a World Heritage Site.
 Longarone is sadly known to have been completely destroyed on October 9, 1963 at 22:39, when a landslide detached from Mount Toc, (which stands opposite the towns of Erto … Read more

 In this chapter we discuss the historic site of the University of Padova, the Bo Palace, one of the oldest in the world.
-The Bo Palace is the historic home of the University of Padova since 1539 and continues to attract, even today, students and professors from all over Italy and abroad.
-Thanks to it, … Read more
+The Bo Palazzo is the historic headquarters of the University of Padua since 1539 and continues to attract students and professors from all over Italy and beyond.
+It is a unique and … Read more

 In this chapter we deal with the symbolic places, the imposing villas and the most characteristic cities in Upper Padova territory.